 The capital, Carloforte, shelters one of the most alluring wonders you can find in the island: Punta delle Colonne, also called the Columns of Carloforte.
 They constitute an amazing natural marvel that in April 1993 became a Natural Monument.
-It seems to rise from the calmed turquoise sea of Sardinia.
+They literally seem to rise from the sea.
 Until 2010, when a violent storm took place, they were both 16 meters-tall.
-From that moment on, only one of them stayed untouched, for the base was all that remained from the other one.
+Since then, only one remained untouched.

-These karstic wonders are impressive: as a result of erosion over the centuries, they have acquired a unique shape.
-Furthermore, this suggestive natural spot is surrounded by a set of cliffs plunging into the sea, and also by promontories and coves that make the views from your boat even more awe-inspiring.
+Furthermore, this suggestive natural spot is surrounded by a set of cliffs plunging into the sea, and also by promontories and coves that will make the views from your boat even more awe-inspiring.

 There are many legends about the creation of these columns.
 Some say that Paul the apostle transformed two sea monsters into rocks to protect the island; others tell that two sailors were turned into columns as a divine punishment.

-Whatever the miraculous origin is, it is undoubtedly a superb place that deserves a stopover!
+Whatever is the origin, it is undoubtedly a superb place that deserves a stopover!